sasikumar-sk/Automation-Challenge_Trello/README.md

 - ✅ Assert the modal becomes visible and contains expected content
 - ✅ Take a screenshot of the modal
 - ✅ Close the card details by deleting it

+## 🚀 Features Covered

+### 🔐 Login to Trello
+- Navigates to the Trello login page.
+- Logs in using environment variables (`username`, `password`).
+- Waits for the board to load and clicks on the specified board (`boardName`).

+### 📋 Card Operations

+#### ➕ Add a New Card
+- Adds a card to a specific list using `cardTitle` from environment variables.

+#### ✅ Verify Card Creation
+- Confirms that the new card appears on the board.

+#### 🔍 Open Card Modal
+- Opens the card details modal.
+- Verifies that the modal title matches the card name.

+#### 📝 Card Details Update
+- **Add Description**: Inputs and saves a description.
+- **Add Member**: Assigns a member via dropdown.
+- **Set Due Date**: Opens the date picker and saves the due date.
+- **Custom Fields**: Sets `Priority` and `Status` using custom field selectors.

+#### 🗃️ Archive and Restore
+- Archives the card.
+- Restores the card to verify the archive/restore flow.

+#### 💬 Add Comment
+- Adds a comment to the card.
+- Validates the comment is saved.

+#### 📸 Screenshot & Logging
+- Takes screenshots when the card is opened and updated.
+- Logs messages for better visibility in test reports.

+#### ❌ Delete Card
+- Archives the card.
+- Permanently deletes it.
+- Verifies the card no longer exists on the board.

+---

+## ⚠️ Exception Handling
+- Ignores any uncaught exceptions to prevent test failure from unrelated Trello errors.

+---

 🧾 Test File Structure
 ```cypress/